1st Massachusetts Infantry Regiment: Organization

+Initial service in 1861

-The 1st Massachusetts left Boston by railroad cars on June 15, transferred to the steamship Commonwealth in Groton, Connecticut, disembarked in Jersey City and again transferred to a train bound for Washington.
+The 1st Massachusetts left Boston on the Boston and Providence Railroad in seventeen passenger and four baggage cars, drawn by two locomotives.
+Arriving in Groton, Connecticut, the regiment detrained and embarked on the steamship Commonwealth It sailed out and south outside Long Island and landed in Jersey City where the men disembarked and, after a meal, again entrained, this time on the New Jersey Railroad, for Washington.
 Since the Baltimore riot two months earlier when the 6th Massachusetts was attacked by a large crowd of civilian Confederate sympathizers, new Union regiments headed southward generally avoided passing through that city.
 Col. Cowdin decided to travel through Baltimore which required the regiment to march on foot between two of the city's train depots as the 6th Massachusetts had done.
 The men of the 1st Massachusetts were ordered to load their muskets before conducting the march.
 A large crowd of civilians assembled but remained silent as the 1st Massachusetts passed.
 After boarding train cars without incident, the regiment arrived in Washington on the evening of June 17.
 It was the first of the three-year regiments to reach the capital.

 On June 19, the regiment marched through Washington and Georgetown and established a camp on the north side of the Potomac River which they called Camp Banks.
 The 1st Massachusetts spent nearly a month there, drilling and preparing for the upcoming campaign.
+The men shared an opinion with the other New England troops that the further they traveled south,there was an increase in travelers' discomforts and inconveniences, poorer living, exorbitant charges at accommodations, indifference to human comfort, and disregard of human life and happiness.
+This seemed to feed the very dim view they of the local white population who they saw as overtly or covertly supportive of secession.

+As a result, strict military discipline was enforced.
+The men were learning to be soldiers with a tight schedule of instruction, physical training, and inspections.
 They were attached to the Fourth Brigade (commanded by Col. Israel B. Richardson) of the First Division (commanded by Brigadier General Daniel Tyler) of Maj.
 Gen. Irwin McDowell's Army of Northeastern Virginia.
+As part of their brigade, the regiment soon took up its part in patrolling and protecting portions of the Washington Aqueduct.